 There are various pieces of evidence that bow drills were used for various dentistry practices as far back as 7000 BC.
 A British dentist named George Fellows Harrington invented the very first mechanical drill (named Erado) back in 1864, but it was very noisy.

 In 1875, an American dentist named George F. Green developed the first electrical dental handpiece which revolutionized the whole dentistry industry.
 Later, during the 1950s and 1960s, a whole new type of drill was

 What is a Dental Handpiece/Drill?

-Dental Handpiece is a small hand-held rotating device used for various dental operations like decay removal, fillings polishing, shaping root canals, teeth cleaning, etc. Dentists use the device to drill certain areas of teeth.
+A dental Handpiece is a small hand-held rotating device used for various dental operations like decay removal, fillings polishing, shaping root canals, teeth cleaning, etc. Dentists use the device to drill certain areas of teeth.

 Different kinds of dental burrs are attached to the rotating shaft of the handpiece as per the requirements.
-Generally, dental burrs are made up of tungsten carbide or sometimes of the diamond.
+Generally, dental burrs are made up of tungsten carbide or sometimes of diamond.

 Types of Dental Handpiece

 Of course, there are a lot of types of handpieces in use out there.

 On the basis of rotating speed, these are of 2 types:

 The high-speed ones can have a rotation up to 400,000 rpm and the low-speed ones can have a rotation up to 80,000 rpm.